- Global configuration

 - Legacy automation action

-This chapter provides information on how to set and maintain template’s fields.
+This chapter provides information on how to set a scope for a template for easy maintenance.

-To configure Scopes navigate to the Template’s repository > Project settings > Issue Templates.
-Open Scopes tab to:
+To configure scopes navigate to the template’s repository > Project settings > Issue Templates.
+Open the Scopes tab to:

 To add a new scope:

 - Click Add in the left column, under scopes.
 The Add scope dialog box appears.